kompoth/hovi/README.md

 You will see live log then.

 ## TODO ##
-- Move config to utils module to make it easily accessable from any module
-- Move bot stuff to a separate module
 - Create a separate directory for python modules
 - Add some new commands:
   - add to/delete from editors list